rzzzwilson/Random-Stuff/Tutorials/python/self/README.rst

 Note that other languages hide this reference passing to some extent.
-Java, for instance, doesn't explicitly pass its ``this`` parameter in the method parameter list, it just magically appears in the environment of the instance method.
+Java, for instance, doesn't explicitly pass its ``this`` parameter in the method parameter list, it just magically appears in the environment of the method code.

 Whether the python ``self`` should be explicit or not has been discussed in the past, but the BDFL has decided that the "explicit self" is `here to stay`__.